 St Vincent's Orphan Home for Boys

 A similar home for female 'waifs and strays' existed at Middlesbrough.
 Records for St. Vincent's Orphan Boys Home are located at the Middlesborough Diocesan Archives.
-Those relating to individuals will be subject to closure under the Data Protection Act, 1998 although access may be granted in certain circumstances.
-The Hull History Centre holds a copy of the book, St Vincent's Home for Boys by Ernest Cleveland, at L.362.73 which can accessed the archives searchroom.
+Those relating to individuals will be subject to closure under data protection legislation, although access may be granted in certain circumstances.
+The Hull History Centre holds a copy of the book, St Vincent's Home for Boys by Ernest Cleveland, at L.362.73 which can be accessed in the archives searchroom.

 Pickering Home for Girls

 Originally known as the Clarendon House Home for Girls, it was taken over by 'The Church of England Society' in 1892.
 The Home was situated on Spring Bank until 1915 and was officially known as 'The Church of England Home for Waifs and Strays'.
 It moved to Hessle Road in 1915 and became known as 'The Pickering Home for Girls'.
 Boys were admitted after 1950.
 The home closed in the 1980s.
 The Society, now known as The Children's Society, operates a research service.
 Information and some early digitised records can also be found on the Hidden Lives Revealed website.

 This was the children's home for the Hull Poor Law Union from about 1910.
 In 1935 it became known as the Hull Corporation's Scattered Homes.
 Six houses provided accommodation for up to 10 children each.
 The Hull Welfare Services Committee oversaw the running of this home after the Second World War.
 Records covering the early years of this home do not seem to have survived, whilst later ones may be available through the Hull City Council Adoption Service, Third Floor, Kingston House, Hull, HU1 3ER or Tel.
 01482 300300.